MicrosoftDocs/azure-devops-docs/docs/repos/git/branch-policies.md

 ![Check for comment resolution](media/branch-policies/comment-resolution-2018.png)

-For more information on working with pull request comments, see [Pull requests - leave comments](review-pull-requests.md#make-comments).
+For more information on working with pull request comments, see [Review pull requests](review-pull-requests.md#make-comments).

 ::: moniker-end